 If you fancy a night out with the locals and a piano bar in one of Maremma's metalliferous hill towns, then this might be just the thing.
 Entrance is free.

-On the seventh Sunday after Easter the inhabitants of this incredibly atmospheric Maremma town, including children, are up and out in the very early morning paving the streets with flowers and petals.
-At around 17:00 there is a costumed procession that takes ladies in waiting and the nobility of old across the flower-laden paths accompanied by a brass band.
+On the ninth Sunday after Easter the inhabitants of this incredibly atmospheric Maremma town, including children, are up and out in the very early morning paving the streets with flowers and petals.

 The festival day of the town's saint with a procession along the sea front and a band.